ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 Locking is a vital function of SQL, designed to protect your data integrity.
 By locking a table during a query, SQL is making sure that no other queries can edit that table at the same time, preventing data corruption.

-However, locking an entire table during a long running query and making other queries wait can cause perceived slowness and even timeouts in your applications.
-To see if you have locking occurring, in MySQL you either look at the process list if you have locking happing right now:
+However, locking an entire table during a long running query and making other queries wait can cause bottlenecks and even timeouts in your application.
+To see if you have locking occurring, in MySQL you can either look at the process list if you have locking happing right now:

 ```console
 mysql> SHOW FULL PROCESSLIST\G